V993/Deep-Learning/README.md

-### My lab work in deep learning
+### Labs in Deep Learning

-Various materials from the labs at Hunter, all written in python and ran using Google Colab.
+Various materials from the labs at Hunter, all written in python notebooks and ran using Google Colab.